Fishing industry in Pakistan

-Fishery and fishing industry plays a significant part in the national economy of Pakistan.
-With a coastline of about 1,120 km, Pakistan has enough fishery resources that remain to be developed.
+The fishing industry plays a significant part in the national economy of Pakistan.
+With a coastline of about 650 miles (1,046 km), Pakistan has enough fishery resources that remain to be developed.
 Most of the population of the coastal areas of Sindh and Balochistan depends on fisheries for livelihood.
 It is also a major source of export earning.

 Fishing industry is managed by the Fisheries Development Commissioner (FDC) under the Ministry Food, Agriculture Livestock (MFAL) of Government of Pakistan.
 The office of the FDC is responsible for policy, planning and coordination with provincial fisheries departments and other national and international agencies such as Asia-Pacific Fishery Commission.
 The marine subsector is overlooked by Marine Fisheries Department (MFD).

 The Pakistan Agricultural Research Council (PARC) is engaged in the research of the industry.
 Some universities in the country are also involved in basic fisheries research.

 Resources

 Pakistan has many marine and inland fishery resources.
 The potential was estimated at 1 million tonnes/year from the marine subsector alone.
 The commercially important resources include near 250 demersal fish species, 50 small pelagic fish species, 15 medium-sized pelagic species and 20 large pelagic fish species.
 In addition, there are also 15 commercial species of shrimp, 12 of cephalopods and 5 of lobster.
 The effect of the Indus River Delta on the marine resources of the coastline of Sindh is substantial, as this river system has been transporting enormous quantities of nutrients and sediment to the continental shelf for centuries.
 Pakistan has an extensive inland water areas system, which is mainly dominated by the Indus River.
 These water bodies, depending on their type, possess varying potential for development of the inland and aquaculture subsectors.
 Inland water bodies, like dams, water locks, reservoirs, rivers, lakes and ponds cover an area of approximately 8 million hectares.